-Amazon EFS quotas and limits - Amazon Elastic File System
+Amazon EFS quotas - Amazon Elastic File System

 Following, you can find out about quotas when working with Amazon EFS.